zakcali/pubmedapi/README.md

 to do-1: 555757 is challening.
-Because published year for javascipt code, mistakenly finds 1981 instead of 1978 to do-2: 35653776 is challenging. because abstracts are different for php and javascript code
+Because published year for javascipt code, mistakenly finds 1981 instead of 1978 to do-2: 35653776 is challenging. because abstracts are different for php and javascript code. <b>What is already known on this subject?</b> stops iterating